 Once it opens, the Add/Drop Period will remain open throughout your entire Advanced Integration year.
 You can add/drop as you wish within any restrictions configured by individual courses/departments.
 For example, many courses do not allow a student

 to self-add/drop within 30 days of the start date of a rotation (though some do).
 If you want to add/drop a course within the restriction period, you simply contact the course coordinator listed in the course description to have them adjust

 May I swap a rotation with another student?

 Contact the departmental course coordinator who manages the course roster.
 Note that FERPA prevents the institution from sharing other student's schedules; the coordinator cannot provide you with the names of other students enrolled in the course.

 Usually you will want to contact your classmates to see if anyone is enrolled in the rotation who might be interested in swapping with you.
 Once identified, you should email the course coordinator with the other student copied to make your

-I would like to do a 1-week or a 3-week rotation, rather than the standard 2- or 4-week blocks offered; is that possible?
+I would like to do a one-week or a three-week rotation, rather than the standard two- or four-week blocks offered; is that possible?

 Approval for this is rarely granted without extenuating circumstances.
 You must first get permission from the Course Director, then obtain permission from the Associate Dean for Students.
 In general, approval is limited to Scholarly Project, research, or reading electives (with